 Once you are happy with who you are, then you can expand on that positive feeling.

 But the fact remains that happy moments are generally happier when shared with people you love and care about.
 In that sense, happiness is stronger when you get to share it.
 But it's not completely dependent on it.

 My friends, family, and relationship are all in the top 10 of my factors of happiness.
 But this is only my personal situation.
 As I said before, I already consider myself to be quite happy because I believe my fundamentals are very good: I'm healthy, physically and mentally fit, confident and optimistic.

 It's not because of my social interactions, but getting to share special moments with others often does expand my happy feelings.

-Happiness is only real when shared
+Happiness is only real when shared.

 So can you be happy without a relationship or friends?
 I believe you can.
 When you're currently unhappy, having friends and a loving relationship will not magically fix your unhappiness.
 Your unhappiness is likely caused by fundamental issues that go deeper than just the lack of social interaction in your life.
 You have to accept and love yourself for who you are before expecting someone else to love you the same.

-And now I want to hear from you!
 Are you happy without being in a relationship or spending a lot of time with friends?
 Do you want to share any personal examples on this topic?
 I'd love to hear more from you!